Harajuku Architecture: 10 photos of great buildings

 Seven types of windows punctuate the facade of this nine-office building.
 They range from 1.5 to 2.2 meters in size.
 The ceilings are a luxurious 4.9 meters in height.

-In a strange way, it reminds me of Derinkuyu underground city in Turkey.
+Strangely, it reminds me of Derinkuyu underground city in Turkey.
 Of course, this is vertical!
 By the way, this building used to be known as Sia Aoyama.
-A long time ago, I used to English there to the staff of Red Bull!
+A long time ago, Red Bull occupied it.
+I used to English their staff!

 Spiral Building